Table of Contents

 If, as a factual matter, an adult is unable to give the required consent because of a lack of understanding, several options are possible:

-- DADS or a community MHMR center, after making and documenting all reasonable efforts to obtain legally adequate consent and not being able to obtain consent, can provide nonresidential mental retardation services and make a determination of an intellectual developmental disability.
+- HHSC or a community center, after making and documenting all reasonable efforts to obtain legally adequate consent and not being able to obtain consent, can provide nonresidential intellectual or developmental disability services and make a determination of an intellectual or developmental disability.

-- Sometimes the person can get emergency services for up to six (6) days with the assistance of TDFPS personnel under the Adult Protective Services statutes.
+- Sometimes the person can get emergency services for up to ten (10) days with the assistance of DFPS personnel under the Adult Protective Services statutes.
 This last option usually will not be done unless the person’s health or safety is threatened if she does not get the services.
 The person must meet the requirements of state law to get these services.

 Under the Texas Mental Health Code, the law presumes that an adult with mental illness is competent and fully capable of giving her own consent when it is needed.
 This means that the person with mental illness is the only person who can give the required consent.